HL7/fhir-sdoh-clinicalcare/input/pagecontent/sdoh_clinical_care_scope_alt.md

 ### Data Modeling Framework
 The diagram below shows the data model for the assessment process including the creation of health concerns, goal setting (patient-centered goals), and creation of referrals using service request and procedure/intervention.
 The graphic represents key relationships defined in this IG for the [Questionnaire] and  [QuestionnaireResponse] resources, as well as the [Observation], [SDOHCC Condition], [SDOHCC Goal], [SDOHCC Referral Management Task], [SDOHCC ServiceRequest] and [SDOHCC Procedure] profiles.
 For graphical clarity, only key references between profiles are shown (e.g., references to Patient profile are not shown).
 Clicking on the profiles in the drawing will link to the defining specification.

-The [SDOHCC Patient Task](StructureDefinition-SDOHCC-TaskForPatient.html) provides the ability to direct the patient to seek service from a particular [SDOHCC HealthcareService](StructureDefinition-SDOHCC-HealthcareService.html), or to respond to a customer service questionnaire.
+The [SDOHCC Patient Task] provides the ability to direct the patient to seek service from a particular [SDOHCC HealthcareService], or to respond to a customer service questionnaire.

 <object data="FHIRModeling.svg" type="image/svg+xml"></object>
 <br/>